larq/compute-engine/docs/build.md

 git clone https://github.com/larq/compute-engine.git lce-volume
 ```

-then map the `lce-volume` directory to the `/tmp/lce-volume` directory inside
+To start the container and map the `lce-volume` directory to the `/tmp/lce-volume`
-the container:
+directory inside the container:

 ``` bash
 docker run -it -v $PWD/lce-volume:/tmp/lce-volume \